amirthasaravanan/healthlens-ai/README.md

 # 🏥 HealthLens AI
-- HealthLens AI is a smart healthcare assistant designed to simplify complex medical reports and to improve early disease awareness.
+- HealthLens AI is a AI-Integrated smart healthcare assistant designed to simplify complex medical reports and to improve early disease awareness.

 - It predicts disease risks using basic health parameters such as age, BMI, blood pressure, blood sugar, and lifestyle habits.